talkchief/kz5/doc/engineering/make.md

 `dialyze` runs a Dialyzer pass on the application's BEAM files.

-`dialyze-hard` runs a Dialzyzer pass on the applications' BEAM files and any other modules called from the application are included.
+`dialyze-hard` runs a Dialyzer pass on the applications' BEAM files and any other modules called from the application are included.

 ### `make xref`, `make fmt`, `make perf`